CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 To eliminate the risk of misuse or intentional misuse of IT systems, careful selection of operating system and software components, secure installation, and careful configuration are important.
 The measures to be taken are highly dependent on the operating system used.
 More about this can be found in specific modules, for example in SYS.2.3 Client under Linux or SYS.2.3 Client under Windows 10.

 The foundation for safety is already laid during the preparation of the installation.
 Before installation, it should be determined which components of the operating system and which application programs and tools should be installed.
-The decisions made must be documented in such a way that, if necessary, it can be understood how the IT systems were configured and equipped with which software (see SYS.2.1.M14 Secure installation and configuration of a client).
+The decisions made must be documented in such a way that, if necessary, it can be understood how the IT systems were configured and equipped with which software (see SYS.2.1.M14 Secure Installation and Configuration of a Client).

 **Business**
 One of the most important security measures in the operation of today's client systems is to protect the IT systems by installing and permanently updating a virus scanner (see also SYS.2.1.M6 Use of virus protection programs).
 In addition, regular data backup (see also SYS.2.1.M4 Regular Data Backup) is a basic prerequisite for preventing hardware defects and program or user errors from causing serious data loss.